-We intend to apply to list our common stock on The NASDAQ Global Market under the symbol "TUSK."
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "TUSK."

-In connection with the listing of our common stock on The NASDAQ Global Market, the underwriters will undertake to sell round lots of 100 shares of common stock or more to a minimum of 400 beneficial owners.
+In connection with the listing of our common stock on The NASDAQ Select Global Market, the underwriters will undertake to sell round lots of 100 shares of common stock or more to a minimum of 450 beneficial owners.